fleming79/async-kernel/README.md

 - `RunMode.thread` → [`Caller.to_thread`](https://fleming79.github.io/async-kernel/latest/reference/caller/#async_kernel.caller.Caller.to_thread):
   Run the request in a separate worker thread.

-The is a table of the currently assigned run modes.
+These are the currently assigned run modes.

 | MsgType             | shell  | control |
 | ------------------- | ------ | ------- |